Yale Strom: Film

 Strom has directed ten award-winning documentary films (At the Crossroads, The Last Klezmer, Carpati: 50 Miles, 50 Years, L'Chayim, Comrade Stalin! and Klezmer on Fish Street) and has composed music for others.
 He was the first documentary filmmaker in history to be given his own run at Lincoln Center's prestigious Walter Reade Theatre, where The Last Klezmer broke box office records; this record was only exceeded by Carpati's run there.
 Both films went on to strong theatrical runs both in the U.S. and abroad, and were featured on major Top Ten Lists (The Last Klezmer on the N.Y.
 Post's for 1994, and Carpati on the San Diego Union Tribune's for 1997).
 The Last Klezmer was short-listed for an Academy Award.
 Klezmer on Fish Street won the 2003 Palm Beach International Film Festival's Special Jury Selection award.
 His documentary A Man From Munkacs: The Gypsy Klezmer was produced by Duna Television (Budapest, Hungary).
 Two edits exist, the producer's cut to be shown exclusively in Hungary, and the director's cut for other countries.
 In 2007, Strom curated an event in New York City, A Great Day on Eldridge Street, a photo shoot (by photographer Leo Sorel) of over 100 of the world's leading klezmer and Yiddish artists (based on the iconic photos "A Great Day in Harlem"), a parade through the Lower East Side and concerts.
 Strom's short film, A Great Day on Eldridge Street, documents these events.
 Strom in 2011 directed "A letter to Wedgewood: The Life of Gabriella Auspitz Harstein" which examines Jewish life in pre-war Mukacevo, Czechoslovakia, the rivalry between the Khasidim and Zionists and how Gabriella was saved by Lord Wedgewood from the Holocaust.
 In 2018 Strom directed "American Socialist: The Life and Times of Eugene Victor Debs" which examines the life of socialist and labor/union organizer Eugene Debs.
 It won "Best Feature Documentary" in the 2017 Workers Unite Film Festival in NYC.
-Strom's most recent documentary film is "Recordially Yours, Lou Curtiss" (2023) that is about record collector folk festival director Lou Curtiss who mentored such musicians as: Tom Wauts, George Winston, Mojo Nixon, AJ Croce, Alison Brown.
+Strom's most recent documentary film is "Recordially Yours, Lou Curtiss" (2023) that is about record collector folk festival director Lou Curtiss who mentored such musicians as: Tom Waits, George Winston, Mojo Nixon, AJ Croce, Alison Brown.